MehbubRashid/paddle-payment-gateway-wc/README.txt

 *   Now you should see Paddle.com gateway is working in your checkout page.

-Plugin inspired & started from [this repo](https://github.com/hasinhayder/paddle-woocommerce-3) Active development and contribute to [this repo](https://github.com/MehbubRashid/wc-paddle-payment-gateway)
+Plugin inspired & started from [this repo](https://github.com/hasinhayder/paddle-woocommerce-3) Active development and contribute to [this repo](https://github.com/MehbubRashid/paddle-payment-gateway-wc)

 == Changelog ==

-= 1.0.3 =
-* Plugin activation error fixed.

-= 1.0.2 =
-* Banner fix

-= 1.0.1 =
-* Sandbox reconnect helper text added.
-* Better usage tracking.

 = 1.0.0 =
 * First release.